Application Information, Deadlines, and Fees

 Applicants must use the electronic application and submit five (5) images for consideration by the jury.
 Images must be of current work and representative of work the applicant plans to exhibit at the Show.
 Please do not submit booth display images.

-The American Craft Exposition is open to all craftsmen who are residents of and working in the United States.
-Work must be produced by the craftsmen or under their personal supervision.
+The American Craft Exposition is open to all craftspeople who are residents of and are working in the United States.
+Work must be produced by the craftspeople or under their personal supervision.
 Work should be made by hand or with appropriate tools.

-Eligible media categories include baskets, ceramics, fiber, furniture, glass, jewelry, leather, metal, mixed media, paper and wood.
+Eligible media categories include baskets, ceramics, fiber decorative, fiber wearable, furniture, glass, jewelry: contemporary/semi-precious, jewelry: fine/precious, leather, metal, mixed media, paper and wood.

 Definition of Media Categories